personium/legacy-docs/en/unit-administrator/tutorial.md

 >**[Note]**
 >**When forgetting the changed "unit management password", it is necessary to change the unit management password using the master token.**

-The operations so far are the basis of unit management method.
-If you would like to know about information on application development, please click [here](https://personium.io/docs/en/app-developer/).